jgneff/gif-doll/README.md

 This project creates animated GIF images from the sequence of 360 frames in which the mechanical doll dances, as described below.

 * **doll-dancing.gif** – the 360-frame sequence created by appending the 180 odd frames with the 180 even frames in reverse, creating a loop with matching endpoints.
-Uses thresholding with no dithering to create the binary images.
+Uses thresholding with no dithering to create the bilevel images.

 * **doll-traced.gif** – the same sequence as the previous animation except that the frames are created by tracing each one into a vector graphics format before rendering them into their final size.